I was living what the Romans called Mos Maiorum or ‘The Way of Our Ancestors‘.

 My hitch lasted 6 years of active duty reserves.
 I went right home from Great Lakes Boot Camp, never going Fleet.
 They don’t let you do THAT anymore.
 So for 1 weekend a month and 2 weeks in the summer, I get to cross this one off the list.

 POLITICS – Unmitigated disaster.
 Of course this is most likely due to the fact that by ‘politics’, I meant the radical kind.
-For several years I tried very hard everyday to overthrow the Government, I did not succeed.
+For several years I tried very hard everyday to burn the world down, I did not succeed.